 Course Fee: $6.00

 The purpose of this course is to help employers understand how to monitor the quality of the air in workplaces where ethylene oxide (EtO) is processed, used, or handled.
-Air monitoring is an important activity that can help alert employers when unsafe levels of EtO are present in the air so that they can take steps to reduce employee exposure.
+Air monitoring is an important activity.
+It can help to alert employers when unsafe levels of EtO are present in the air.
+So that they can take steps to reduce employee exposure.
 EtO can be used more safely if appropriate precautions are taken and if equipment is adequately designed and maintained.

 - OSHA Requirement for Air Monitoring